llm-agent-x/llm-agent-x/readme.md

 llm-agent-x "Research the impact of climate change on polar bears" --max_layers 3 --output climate_change_report.md --model gpt-4o-mini
 ```

+See the [samples](./samples) folder for more examples, including their outputs.

 ## Example flowchart output

 ```mermaid